kld1997/CS3398_JavaChess_GroupProject/README.md

            This also corresponds to the user story on visual interfaces.

 ## Status
 Project is: in progress.
-Will be finished by the end of the semester.
+Sprint 1 is complete.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...